Jamie All Over: Critical reception

 Music critics widely described "Jamie All Over" as a great opening track of A Lesson in Romantics.
 Writing for AbsolutePunk, Joe DeAndrea described the track as "a song that'll instantly get stuck in your head."
 Daniel Thompson of Music Emissions stated, "It will immediately pull the listener into the music and pay close attention [...]
 The chorus is very catchy, which reminds me of a Jack's Mannequin style of writing."
 Sputnikmusic remarked, "'Jamie All Overs passionate cries merge so well with the broken guitar riffs and energetic drumming you've heard a million times before, but it's just better."

 Music video

-The music video for "Jamie All Over" premiered on July 28, 2008 via MTV.
-The video was shot in May 2008, and was directed by Travis Kopach.
+The music video for "Jamie All Over" premiered on July 28, 2008, via MTV.
+The video was shot in New York City, May 6, 2008, and was directed by Travis Kopach.
 The video showcases the group "stack their chips high in the great tradition of glossy Vegas," in a "James Bond Style Casino."